The Oregon Department of Energy releases new Oregon Energy Strategy

 With the release of the Oregon Department of Energy (ODOE)’s new Oregon Energy Strategy, the state now has a roadmap for a clean, resilient and more affordable future.
-Energy Trust of Oregon’s strategy for the next five years – outlined in our 2025-2030 Strategic Plan and newly published 2026-2030 multiyear and equity plan – is aligned with the Oregon Energy Strategy, sharing an emphasis on energy efficiency, decarbonization and equitable access to clean energy solutions.
+Energy Trust of Oregon’s strategy for the next five years – outlined in our 2025-2030 Strategic Plan and newly published 2026-2030 multiyear and equity plans – is aligned with the Oregon Energy Strategy, sharing an emphasis on energy efficiency, renewable generation, decarbonization and equitable access to clean energy solutions.

 “This Oregon Energy Strategy belongs to the people of Oregon,” said ODOE Director Janine Benner in a press release.
 “Oregon’s energy landscape is changing, and we have new challenges like increasing demand, higher costs, resilience and reliability, a need for more transmission, and others.
 We hope Oregonians see themselves in the transition to a clean energy future and that the pathways, policies, and actions outlined in this strategy will help us get there.”